primiano/perfetto-docs/docs/concepts/buffers.md

 #### Ftrace buffer

 When the `linux.ftrace` data source is enabled, the kernel will have its own per-CPU buffers.
-These are unavoidable because the kenel cannot write directly into user-space buffers.
+These are unavoidable because the kernel cannot write directly into user-space buffers.
 The `traced_probes` process will periodically read those buffers, convert the data into binary protos and follow the same dataflow of userspace tracing.
 These buffers need to be just large enough to hold data